ualbertalib/avp_aviary_api_interactions/README.md

 ### Spoken Web collection export

+If needed in July 2025 or thereafter, try the `aviary_api_expoert_2024-11-08.py` and export by a collection ID and this tool should replace the following workarounds in 2023/2024.
+The individual media files will need to be downloaded, however, this process has not yet been though through and thus not described here.

 Note: uses fragile workarounds as AVP Aviary API does not cover all the required features (e.g., pagination as of March 2024; index API added after Nov 2023).

 #### SpokenWeb Export Nov.
 2023 & Mar.
 2024